JSON APIsREST APIJSON TutorialWeb Development

 How JSON Works in RESTful APIs

-2. **Response**: The server processes the request and sends back a response in JSON format, containing the required data or status messages.
+2. Response The server processes the request and returns a JSON response containing the requested data or a status message.

 {